A-straya/CCNA-Lab-06-OSPF-MultiArea/README.md

 This lab reflects how medium and large organizations design their internal routing infrastructure.

 ---
 #  Scenario

-ABC Technologies has expanded its infrastructure into multiple departments connected through three routers.
+ABC Technologies has expanded its infrastructure into three departments:

+-  Administration
+-  Sales
+-  IT Department

+Each department operates on its own LAN while maintaining secure communication with the rest of the organization.

-As the network administrator, your responsibility is to deploy OSPF to ensure reliable communication between all network segments while maintaining a scalable routing architecture.
+As the network administrator, your task is to deploy OSPF Multi-Area Routing to replace static routes, optimize routing efficiency, and ensure full connectivity across the enterprise network.

 ---

-#  Objectives
+# 🎯 Objectives

 - Configure router hostnames
-- Assign IPv4 addresses
+- Configure IPv4 addressing
 - Configure OSPF Process ID
 - Configure Router IDs
+- Configure OSPF Areas
 - Advertise connected networks
-- Establish OSPF neighbor relationships
+- Verify neighbor relationships
 - Verify routing tables
 - Test end-to-end connectivity
 - Troubleshoot routing issues